monoscope-tech/monoscope/README.md

 go test -run=TestAPIToolkitWorkflow
 ```

+## Useful links
+- There is now a page for manual data ingestion available at `/p/<project-id>/manual_ingest`.
+This link isn't added to the menu since it's for dev testing only.

 ## Useful tools
 - install ormolu (brew install ormolu), for fmt
 - install hlint for linting (brew install hlint)